 Local dialects and common usage can vary, even across small countries.
 A perfectly acceptable word, chosen by a native translator, may still not be the most popular local choice.
 Knowing which words are searched most often will help your translator maximize search results without changing the meaning of your text.

 If you started in English, most of your original keyword research was probably done using Google, or maybe Bing.
 But if you’re moving into China, you’ll need to optimize for Baidu, and if you’re opening in Russia, you should optimize for Yandex.
 Each of these sites uses a different algorithm.
 What works on one, doesn’t necessarily work on the others.

 Titles, Meta Tags, and URLs Get Big Results

 You may be wondering if it’s worth the headache to research new keywords if you know that you’re not going to bother overhauling all of your content.
 Fortunately, there are ways to maximize your ROI, even if your keywords change drastically between multiple markets.
 Making minimal changes to the translated body of your text, while updating titles, meta tags, and URLs will make a big difference for your site’s local ranking.

 Improved Translation Quality

 In your original text, you may have manipulated your phrases to fit in certain keywords, but if those keywords aren’t relevant for your new target population, you don’t have to work around them anymore.
 More importantly, SEO research helps you use the terms that your new readers use.
-In addition to making sure you appear in local searches, it also makes them more comfortable.
-Your translation won’t just make you clearer to multi market users, it will make your brand more appealing.
+In addition to making sure you appear in local searches, it also makes your audience more comfortable.
+Your translation won’t just make your message clearer to multi-market users, it will make your brand more appealing.